gajus/fuss/README.md

 $access_token->isLong();
 ```

-If it is short-lived access token, you can extend it:
+To extend a short-lived access token:

 ```php
 /**